- Watch Your Back in the World of Spycraft

 In an attempt to deliver as much content as possible for an open-world single-player RPG, the developers have focused very little on things that matter the most.
 Interesting characters, unique quests, getting out of different situations - basically, diversity.
 Now, when it comes to RPG fundamentals (weapons, skills, exploration etc.), there's more diversity than you can chew.
 Still, a deeply immersive world, rich dialogue, a well-thought out plot and a solid quest structure, are all part of a solid RPG experience.
 After spending days in Amalur, we can safely conclude that this game has little to offer in that regard.
 The NPCs are uninteresting and are merely there to provide you with yet another quest that again throws you into the action (i.e. combat).
 This even goes for key characters and story-driven quests.
 Each new task you are given encourages you to visit another area, while the task itself holds little of interest to the player.
 Even quests that are meant to shed some light on who you are and what the hell you're supposed to be doing, are quite dull and they boil down to the same thing: find someone, kill whatever comes at you in order to progress.
 Okay, fair enough, quests vary a bit more later on, but it takes too long to get to that segment of the game.
 Quests seem repetitive more than half way through the main story.

 Explore to your heart's content, you'll find many cool things, from cool weapons and items, to God knows what else, great art, beautiful sound and terrific music, the freedom to tailor a character to your preference, fun and challenging combat;

-At some point it's nothing but action RPG mechanics with , the main story needs to be told with more subtlety and intelligence, absence of difficult moral choices that have serious consequences, quests need more variation, most of the tasks feel pointless and downright dull.
+Simply going through bland action RPG mechanics, the main story needs more subtlety, absence of difficult moral choices that have serious consequences, quests need more variation, most of the tasks feel pointless and downright dull.